AlexGA93/Angular_TODO_App/README.md

 The workflow in Angular allows us to work in separate modules and call them with simple instructions.

 ## Global Styles
+We have applied a simple global stylesheet in our app.component.css file for this project.

 ## Header Component